-This grant is for teams of educators and their supporting administrators from New York and New Jersey schools who are looking to do the following within their schools:
+This grant is for teams of educators and their supporting administrators from New York City public (including charter) schools who are looking to do the following within their schools:

-- Develop or strengthen a school-wide culture that values community and civic participation.
+- Build and strengthen a school-wide culture that values community and civic participation.

 - Support literacy skills with standards-aligned primary source documents.

-The IDP Grant gives educators and schools access to online professional development and materials valued at more than $10,000!
+The IDP Grant gives educators and schools access to online professional learning and materials valued at more than $10,000!

-Awarded schools will be middle and high schools from New York/New Jersey who are able to produce teams of 2 - 4 educators, all of whom have agreed to participate in Facing History professional development and use Facing History resources, pedagogy, and approaches in their courses for a minimum of 4 weeks throughout the school year.
+Awarded schools will be public (charter included) middle and high schools from New York City who are able to produce teams of 2–4 educators, all of whom have agreed to participate in Facing History summer professional learning and use Facing History resources, pedagogy, and approaches in their courses for a minimum of 4 weeks throughout the school year.